dialectrical/reddit-analytics/README.md

 # Reddit analytics

 Displays a heatmap of posts submitted to a given subreddit along with a list of posts made each hour.
 Uses [pushshift's api](https://github.com/pushshift/api) to gather data from Reddit and currently takes about 3 to 5 mintues to complete a request in order to reliably avoid exceeding the API's rate limit.

+Built with React.

 Check out the [demo](https://dialectrical.github.io/reddit-analytics/).